 How was the world made?

 We are often asked how our solar system was made.
-We always approach this answer from a purely scientific point of view, here is what we say.
+When we answer, we always approach this from a purely scientific point of view.

 Around that time the rest of the cloud started to rotate faster around the young Sun, the gas and dust kept in orbit by the centripetal effect (gravity pulling on it).
 Over time the orbiting gas and dust flattened out - similar to how pizza dough flattens out if you spin it.
 Eventually a flat disc of material was formed around the Sun, and within that disc there were denser regions - a bit like if you spread jam on toast you see lumpy fruit bits.
 The lumpy bits attracted more material towards them via the force of gravity and over many millions of years planets, moons and other objects were formed in the disc.